Moratalla, Murcia: Main sights

 There are two Roman bridges in Moratalla: the Jesus Christ Bridge over the Benámor River, and the Hellin Bridge over the Alhárabe River.

 Events

 Holy Week

-During the Holy Week, there is a traditional tamborada, a collective drumming, which can last all day long.
+During the Holy Week, there is a traditional tamborada, a collective drumming performance in what is known as the Drummers Festival ("Fiestas del Tambor de Moratalla"), which can last for three days (Maundy Thursday, Good Friday and Easter Sunday).
 In southern Spain, tamboradas are characteristic of Moratalla as well as of Mula (in Murcia) and Hellín and Tobarra (in Albacete).
-A unique aspect of Moratalla's Holy Week is that every tamborista (drummer) dresses in distinct, handmade robes.
-Drums are also traditionally handmade.
+A unique aspect of Moratalla's Holy Week is that every tamborista (snare drummer) dresses in distinct, handmade robes and for some hoods or capiotes.
+The snare drums of the town, which are larger today, are also traditionally handmade with the snares made currently of similar materials as those made in Mula, which are beaten currently with special drumsticks shaped like mallets.

-Fiestas del Santísimo Cristo del Rayo (Holy Thör of the Thunder Celebrations) July 11–17
+Fiestas del Santísimo Cristo del Rayo

-This celebration takes place in the streets of Moratalla, in which cows and bulls are set free.
+The celebration of the Holy Christ of the Thunder takes place in the streets of Moratalla, in which cows and bulls are set free.
 People get together into their peñas, placed in the Eldest Street "Calle Mayor", where they enjoy the party.
 There is also a fair which may be visited every night from 10 to 17 July.
 It's like an amusement park with many "street-shops" where you can buy some handmade products.